shakna-israel/NecromancersApprentice/Ancillaries/TheoryOfMagic.md

 0/8 Mages were able to excel at the task.

+### Conclusion

-Conclusion: Sanamancers have no particular talent for aimimancy, though in some areas they are able to make use of it.
+Sanamancers have no particular talent for aimimancy, though in some areas they are able to make use of it.
 However, when their life is at risk, their limited ability suffers.

 *Results*